kimberli/interviews/README.md

 - [Programming Languages](#programming-languages)
 - [Problem-solving Strategies](#problem-solving-strategies)

+Also, there's much more to computer science than these simple topics!
+There are a multitude of online resources for broadening and deepening your core CS knowledge, https://teachyourselfcs.com/ is one such site.

 ## Data Structures
 ### Array
 * An *array* is a collection with specified size